 In addition, similarly to the distinction between anxious and hedonistic procrastination, the distinction between active and passive procrastination is also associated with the criticized distinction between avoidant procrastination, which involves delaying due to fears and anxieties, and arousal procrastination, which involves purposely waiting until right before the deadline to make tasks more exciting.

-Finally, the concept of active procrastination has been heavily criticized and challenged by various researchers, such as those who argue that it’s purposeful delay rather than procrastination, and those who argue that it doesn’t lead to positive outcomes.
+Finally, the concept of active procrastination has been heavily criticized and challenged by various researchers, such as those who argue that it’s purposeful delay (also known as strategic delay, wise delay, and sagacious delay) rather than procrastination, and those who argue that it doesn’t lead to positive outcomes.

 This includes, for example, academic, workplace, and bedtime procrastination, all of which differ in terms of the domain where the procrastination occurs.
 Specifically:

 - Academic procrastination is a phenomenon where people—particularly students—unnecessarily postpone academic assignments.
 An example of academic procrastination is a student who has a week to study for an exam, but postpones their studying unnecessarily until the night before, even though they wanted to start earlier.